 The Mo 125 is a comfortable, spacious and elegant electric moped, which opts for a rather unique and innovative battery design.
 It’s got a good electric range, excellent stability at higher speeds and is easy to manoeuvre.
 However, the overall build quality, lack of advanced features and the limitations of its battery pack are hard to ignore for something that costs £5,800.

-Buy the from Seat Mo 125 Auto Trader
+Buy the Seat Mo 125 from Auto Trader

 What do you make of Seat’s first electric moped?
 Let us know in the comments section below or via social media; we’re on: YouTube, Instagram, Facebook, Twitter and LinkedIn.